PuyaYavari/LogiwaCodeChallenge/README.md

 * Detailed unit tests
 * Detailed integration tests covering different scenarios
-* Code coverage using Cobertura or Coverlet
+* Export code coverage using Cobertura or Coverlet (Coverage has to be +%80)
 * Detailed swagger documentation